Kohirus/cppassist.nvim/README.md

 - It can recognize function default parameters and remove them;
 - It can recognize the following keywords: const，explicit, static, override, final, virtual, friend, = 0, = default, = delete, noexcept, constexpr;
+- It supports multiple functions at the same time in `Visual` mode

 > In my opinion, the inline keyword should be defined in the source file and not in the header file, because this keyword needs to be told to the compiler, not the user, so it is not implemented here